Shahbaj-Bin-Seraj/Rainfall-Prediction/README.md

 **Supervised By:**  **Md.
 Mynoddin**

-Assistant Processor, Department of CSE, Rangamati Science and Technology University.
+Assistant Professor, Department of CSE, Rangamati Science and Technology University.
 # Rainfall Prediction Using Machine Learning
 ## 1. Introduction